kryczkal/C-Posix-Operating-Systems/README.md

 ### POSIX Execution Environment
 - Features programs which simulate scheduling and execution in a POSIX environment, among other utilities that exhibit process control and environment management.

-## Conclusion
-This portfolio is designed to demonstrate my backend development expertise and problem-solving capabilities.
-Each mini-project contained herein is an example of my commitment to high-quality, maintainable, and efficient software design.
-I am eager to bring these skills to a dynamic team and contribute to impactful projects.